 Prerequisite: Chinese 101 or equivalent

-Review and expansion of basic grammar and vocabulary and continued development of familiarity with Chinese characters are stressed in this course.
-Attention is given to developing reading and conversational skills for a deeper understanding of the diverse cultures of the Chinese people.
+This course emphasizes reviewing and expanding basic grammar and vocabulary while building greater familiarity with Chinese characters.
+It focuses on developing reading and conversational skills to enhance understanding of the rich and diverse cultures of Chinese people.

 Prerequisite: Chinese 101, 102 or equivalent proficiency